matthew-trump/rag-demo-pg-embedding/ARCHITECTURE.md

 2. **Postgres + pg_embedding**
    - Stores documents, chunks, and chunk embeddings.
    - Retrieval is a single SQL query using pg_embedding distance ordering.
+   - pg_embedding is archived/deprecated by Neon; prefer pgvector for new work.

 ## Data flow